 Many Tech Students in Kenya are Not Adequately Upskilled.

-Since 2016, we have nurtured employability, innovation, and enhanced learning outcomes for hundreds of Tech students from Kenyan Universities.
+Since 2016, we have nurtured employability, grown responsible innovation, and enhanced learning outcomes for hundreds of Tech students from Kenyan Universities.

 Nurturing Skills.Changing Lives.